KulikDM/pythresh/docs/ranking.rst

 Mode Deviation
 ==============

-Since the other two meta-metrics evaluate each outlier detection method individually, a comparator meta-metric should also be added with which to compare all outlier detection method results against some baseline.
+Since the other two proxy-metrics evaluate each outlier detection method individually, a comparator proxy-metric should also be added with which to compare all outlier detection method results against some baseline.
 This baseline can be set by taking the element-wise mode between all the outlier detection method labels.
 The absolute difference between each